renakdup/simple-dic/README.md

 - [ ] Add descriptions in the code for functions.
 - [ ] Choose codestyle
 - [ ] Add on packegist
+- [ ] Add if class exist checks in the Container file?
+- [ ] Rename Container.php to SimpleContainer.php